neo4j-product-examples/demo-supply_chain/README.md

 This demo models and analyzes pharmaceutical supply chains using Neo4j.
 It includes a sample dataset, graph schema, and Cypher queries for:

-	•	Tracing product flow
+- Tracing product flow
-	•	Analyzing supplier dependencies
+- Analyzing supplier dependencies
-	•	Performing batch traceability
+- Tracking supplier risks and dependency chains
-	•	Identifying risks like bottlenecks and circular logistics
+- Understanding APIs (Active Pharmaceutical Ingredient) dependencies and connections

-👉 Explore the demo in-depth: Go to [/walkthrough](./walkthrough/) for a guided explanation of use cases, queries, and how the AI Agent supports exploration.
+- Identifying risks like bottlenecks and circular logistics

-👉 See https://neo4j.com/developer/demos/supply_chain-demo  for instructions for this Demo
+👉 See https://neo4j.com/developer/demos/supply_chain-demo  for instructions for this Demo 👉 Explore the demo in-depth: Go to [/walkthrough](./walkthrough/) for a guided explanation of use cases, queries, and how the AI Agent supports exploration.

 ### ⬇️ Download `.backup` File for Importing Data ⬇️